 If your kid likes the idea of decorating their finished project but you want to give them a bit of a challenge, this 5-pack 3D puzzle kit is a great choice.
 You get 5 paint sets with all the primary colors, plus green, white and black.

 This kit is ideal for kids under 7 years of age.
+It is a great woodworking projects for a newbie, as well.
 However, we find the puzzles interesting so it might catch the attention of older kids as well.